HakkanShah/Hit-The-Jhatu/README.md

 - Fast-paced whack-a-mole gameplay
 - Increasing difficulty as you score more
 - High score tracking
-- Fun sound effects(Indian meme sound effects) and animations
+- Fun sound effects (Indian meme sound effects) and animations
 - Responsive design for all devices
 - Share functionality to challenge friends
 - Mute/unmute sound option
+- Custom character image upload
+- Realistic button designs and animations
+- Quit confirmation with funny messages
+- Modern UI with neon effects

 ## 🎲 How to Play
 1. Click "PLAY NOW" to start the game